Elao/tech-blog/posts/2012-07-27-how-to-manage-translations-for-your-object-using-sonataadminbundle.md

 </code></pre>
 </noscript>

 You wanna see the result ?
-Well, you are free to propose a gist in the comment section of this article if you want to add code to render more nicely the translations in SonataAdminBundle (display the locale of the field, split the fields in tab&#8230;.)
+Well, you are free to propose a gist in the comment section of this article if you want to add code to render more nicely the translations in SonataAdminBundle (display the locale of the field, split the fields in tab....)

 **EDIT **The Bundle has been updated and now has a splitted view and tabbed view per locale.